-Whether you’re coming down with a cold or simply craving a comforting bowl of soup to warm you in winter, you can count on good old chicken noodle soup to hit the spot.
-And it’s easier to make than you might think.
+Whether you’re coming down with a cold or simply craving a comforting bowl of soup, you can count on a cup of chicken noodle soup to hit the spot.

-Unfortunately, canned soups are often packed with sodium and unnecessary additives (like MSG) – not exactly what I’m looking for in a “healthy” soup.
-And, they just don’t compare when it comes to flavor.
-This recipe is an easy homemade alternative that doesn’t take all day.
-In fact, it takes less than 15 minutes to prep and is ready in under an hour.
+But this recipe is an easy homemade alternative that doesn’t take all day.
+In fact, it takes less than 15 minutes to prep and is ready in under an hour!

 Chicken Noodle Soup